Montana/manifest/README.md

 export DOCKER_CLI_EXPERIMENTAL=enabled
 ```

-The two lines critical in the `.travis.yml` for the manifests to `print` are the following:
+The lines critical in the `.travis.yml` for the manifests to `print` are the following:

 ```yaml
 after_success: